MustangProtocol/mustang-docs/docs/user-docs/streaming.md

 Are you building one of these?
 Let our team know--we want to support you!

 :::tip
-We are working on several streaming-related features and services built on top of Mustang Finance.
+We are working on several streaming-related features and services built on top of Nerite.
 :::